miktim/RESTup/README.md

 ```
 **NOTES:**<br>
 1. Windows XP does not allow port 80 override;<br>
 2. File managers cache the contents of remote folders.
-In some cases (Dolphin, Konqueror), a forced manual update is required.
+In some cases (Dolphin, Konqueror), a forced manual folder refresh is required.

 #### 6. Agents